 It was said that top actors on occasion even helped to clean floors!
 Bombay Talkies maintained a school for children of staff members, which also became a school for child actors.
 It also had its own physician who also supervised the sanitary practices of the canteen.

 Bombay Talkies settled down to a schedule of about three films a year.
-Their films were of a high technical standard and had a glossy look to them reminiscent of the films of MGM (Devika Rani was lit up in a manner not unlike Greta Garbo).
+Their films were of a high technical standard and had a glossy look to them reminiscent of the films of MGM with Devika Rani being lit up in a manner not unlike Greta Garbo.
 The films were largely good-looking entertainers with the occasional social issue thrown in and treated in a highly sugar-coated manner to make it easier to digest by its audiences.

 The outbreak of World War II meant that the German technicians and director Franz Osten were interned by the British, thus crippling the studio.
 Overwork and mental strain took its toll on Rai who suffered a nervous breakdown.
 He never recovered and died on 16th May, 1940.